jhmcstanton/jhmcstanton.github.io/posts/brews/2018-10-10-lets-build-a-mash-tun.markdown

 You likely will need to attach the tee to the hose after attaching the PEX adapter to the garden hose adapter due to space constraints in the tun - I did anyway.

-Alright, after that is left to do is attach the braid to the tee.
+Alright, after that all that is left to do is attach the braid to the tee.
 This will need to be done after the PEX fittings above are attached to the bulkhead, otherwise it will be impossible to attach the PEX adapter to the garden hose.

 <img src="/images/posts/brews/mash_tun/braid_attached.jpg" class="brew-photo"/>